BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 way to modify them.
 So, what do you do?

 The first thing is disabling the version information in the project options.
-Since the IDE doesn't do it right, there is no point in letting it manage the version info.
+Since the IDE doesn't do it correctly, there is no point in letting it manage the version info.
 Instead you use a .ini file to store it.
 This .ini file goes into your source code repository together with the code.
 In addtion you have got another .ini file